 Our nearby beaches provide the perfect place for youngsters to play and build confidence in and on the water.
-From dipping their toes into throwing themselves headlong into a whole range of water sports, there’s a way for kids of every age and ability to enjoy the sea.
+From dipping their toes in to throwing themselves headlong into a whole range of water sports, there’s a way for kids of every age and ability to enjoy the sea.
 And the best way to ensure they’re in the safest hands is to go through one of the many local professional organisations that specialise in water-based activities for kids.
-Here’s my directory of the ones we trust.
+Here’s a directory of the ones we trust.

 Surfing is synonymous with Cornwall.
 Imagine the sensation of catching your first wave – it could be the highlight of your holiday.
 To help make it happen, Three Mile Beach has teamed up with our neighbours, Global Boarders, to offer expert tuition by dedicated surf instructors.
 It’s an amazing experience for families with kids who want to learn to surf together.
 All the equipment is provided, including high-quality wetsuits and surfboards.
 Lessons can be private or group-based.

 How far?
 On your doorstep.

 How old?
 5+

 Designed for beginners, Lizard Adventure (in partnership with the National Trust) offers two-hour paddleboard or sea kayaking trips from Hayle harbour.
 It’s more sheltered here than in other locations, so it’s the best place to learn.

 How far?
 10-minute drive.